Get Your Tickets

 COVID-19 Protocols

-In light of the COVID-19 pandemic, UHHM requires all visitors 12 years of age and older to show either: (1) proof of at least one dose of vaccination against COVID-19, or (2) proof of a negative COVID-19 test taken no more than 24 hours prior to your visit, and (3) a valid ID with name and photo or name and date of birth to gain entry to the museum, which includes The [R]Evolution of Hip Hop.
+In light of the COVID-19 pandemic, THHM requires all visitors 12 years of age and older to show either: (1) proof of at least one dose of vaccination against COVID-19, or (2) proof of a negative COVID-19 test taken no more than 24 hours prior to your visit, and (3) a valid ID with name and photo or name and date of birth to gain entry to the museum, which includes The [R]Evolution of Hip Hop.

 If you require an accommodation to the entry requirements based on a medical condition, disability, or sincerely held religious belief, please contact [email protected] three (3) days before your visit.